-- Rely on local experts to implement programs directly; - Make available and leverage additional financial resources to combat the three diseases; - Support programs that reflect national ownership and respect country-led formulation and implementation processes; - Operate in a balanced manner in terms of different regions, diseases and interventions; • - Pursue an integrated and balanced approach covering prevention, treatment and care, and support in dealing with the three diseases; - Evaluate proposals through independent review processes based on the most appropriate • scientific and technical standards that take into account local realities and priorities; - Seek to establish a simplified, rapid, innovative grant-making process and operate in a transparent and accountable manner based on clearly defined responsibilities.
+- Rely on local experts to implement programs directly; - Make available and leverage additional financial resources to combat the three diseases; - Support programs that reflect national ownership and respect country-led formulation and implementation processes; - Operate in a balanced manner in terms of different regions, diseases and interventions; - Pursue an integrated and balanced approach covering prevention, treatment and care, and support in dealing with the three diseases; - Evaluate proposals through independent review processes based on the most appropriate scientific and technical standards that take into account local realities and priorities; - Seek to establish a simplified, rapid, innovative grant-making process and operate in a transparent and accountable manner based on clearly defined responsibilities.
 One accountability mechanism is the use of Local Fund Agents to assess local capacity to administer and manage the implementation of funded programs.

-Financial contributions to the Global Fund are held in the Trust Fund for the Global Fund to Fight The Trust Fund is administered by the International Bank for Reconstruction and Development (the "World Bank"), as Trustee.
+Financial contributions to the Global Fund are held in the Trust Fund for the Global Fund to Fight AIDS, Tuberculosis and Malaria (the "Trust Fund") until disbursed as grants or for operating expenses.
+The Trust Fund is administered by the International Bank for Reconstruction and Development (the "World Bank"), as Trustee.
 The responsibilities of the Trustee include management of contributions and investment of resources according to its own investment strategy.
 The Trustee makes disbursements from the Trust Fund only upon written instruction of the Global Fund.

-Fund are also received by the United Nations Foundation and are held in trust for the Global Fund until subsequently transferred to the Trust Fund.
+Most contributions are received directly in the Trust Fund.
+Some contributions for the benefit of Global Fund are also received by the United Nations Foundation and are held in trust for the Global Fund until subsequently transferred to the Trust Fund.

-Personnel and administrative services to support the operations of the Global Fund are provided by the Global Fund bears in full the cost of these personnel and services.
+Personnel and administrative services to support the operations of the Global Fund are provided by the World Health Organization ("WHO") under an agreement between WHO and the Global Fund.
+The Global Fund bears in full the cost of these personnel and services.
 Funds remitted to WHO for this purpose are treated as funds held in trust by WHO for the benefit of the Global Fund until an expenditure obligation is incurred.